dscsa/client/README.md

 enable CORS
 [fabric] request_timeout 120000
 [compactions] _defaults [{db_fragmentation, "5%"}, {view_fragmentation, "5%"},{from, "00:00"}, {to, "04:00"}]
-[couch_httpd_auth] "secrets" are the same as other instances if using a Load Balancer [couch_httpd_auth] "timeout" are the same as other instances if using a Load Balancer Ensure that [admins] password hashes are the same       # If using a Load Balancer https://stackoverflow.com/questions/43958527/does-couchdb-2-sync-user-sessions-across-nodes http://mail-archives.apache.org/mod_mbox/couchdb-user/201705.mbox/%3CCAB2Gbkw4FdhUuBJ6ErBBo4vnC8ANzGQ3AS6ua-uB032Km6zOgQ@mail.gmail.com%3E
+[couch_httpd_auth] "secret" is the same as other instances if using a Load Balancer [couch_httpd_auth] "timeout" is the same as other instances if using a Load Balancer

+#If you get logged out of Fauxton settings available at /dscsa/couchdb/etc/local.ini
+#If you need to change password goto [admins] <username> <new password> after refreshing new password should get hashed
+https://stackoverflow.com/questions/43958527/does-couchdb-2-sync-user-sessions-across-nodes
+http://mail-archives.apache.org/mod_mbox/couchdb-user/201705.mbox/%3CCAB2Gbkw4FdhUuBJ6ErBBo4vnC8ANzGQ3AS6ua-uB032Km6zOgQ@mail.gmail.com%3E